“Fossil's Q Venture HR offers essential health and fitness features without sacrificing style.”

 Fossil offers exclusive watch face options that include heart rate as a complication — that way you can quickly measure it by tapping on your display.
 Using the “Essential Digital” watch face, we tapped on the heart-rate icon below the time and waited for it to measure our BPM.
 While our last measured heart-rate was always listed on the watch face, it’s hidden in ambient mode which is nice if you don’t want to share your heart rate to anyone who looks at the watch.
 The Google Fit app also offers a nice graph with all the heart rate measurements logged throughout the day — allowing you to see how it fluctuates.

-Other features on the Q Venture HR include built-in GPS, which allows you to track your runs and bike rides without needing your smartphone.
-There’s also an
+Other features on the Q Venture HR include built-in GPS, which allows you to track your runs and bike rides without needing your

 The Q Venture HR still includes the same 300mAh battery as its predecessor, which only lasted for a little over 12 hours on the third-generation Q Venture.
 That’s without the addition of a heart-rate sensor and built-in GPS.
 We thought the addition of more technology would cause the battery to drain event faster, but our results were surprising.